joolstorrentecalo/gitlab-foss/doc/api/project_import_export.md

 For uploads to Amazon S3, refer to [Generating a pre-signed URL for uploading objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/PresignedUrlUploadObject.html) documentation scripts to generate the `upload[url]`.
-Because of a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/430277), you can only upload files with a maximum file size of 5 GB to Amazon S3.

 ```plaintext
 POST /projects/:id/export